shabbirh/MongoHub-Mac/README.markdown

 ** Current **

     - Can type any value without double quote in the search field, it will be replaced by { "_id": "<value>" }
+    - Adding support for retina display (thanks to Patryk Kasperski)

 ## History